Nearest Neighbor Classification based on Imbalanced Data: A Statistical Approach: The proposed binary classifier

 For each example, we consider $1000$ simulation runs, and the average values of ${\cal P}$, ${\cal R}$ and ${\cal F}_1$ over these $1000$ trials are computed for the proposed classifier.
 These average values are reported in Tables~\ref{tab:binary_normal_location} and \ref{tab:binary_normal_scale} along with their corresponding standard errors.
-For proper evaluation of the proposed method, we compare its performance with the usual $k$-nearest neighbor classifier (k-NN), a weighted $k$-nearest neighbor classifier (WNN) and some of the SMOTE algorithms available in the literature.
-WNN puts weight $1/n_i$ on each observation from the $i$-th class ($i=1,2$).
-Among the SMOTE algorithms, we consider Linear SMOTE \citep{chawla2002smote}, Borderline SMOTE \citep{han2005borderline}, SVM SMOTE \citep{Nguyen2011svmsmote}, $k$-Means SMOTE \citep{last2017oversampling} and SMOTE based on smooth bootstrap \citep{menardi2014training}.
-We shall refer to them as L-Smote, B-Smote, SVM-Smote, kM-Smote and Boot-Smote, respectively.
-For k-NN and WNN, the number of neighbors is chosen using cross-validation.
-A pilot survey is carried out to choose the tuning parameters for the SMOTE algorithms (the one with the best $F_1$ score is chosen).
-All algorithms are implemented on \texttt{Python} using \texttt{scikit-learn} \citep{scikit-learn} and \texttt{Jupyter Notebooks}.
-The codes for the SMOTE methods are available in the package \texttt{imbalanced-learn} \citep{imblearn}.
-For our method, we used varying choices of $k_{\max}$ strating from $15$ to $45$, but the results were almost similar.
-Throughout this section, we report the results for $k_{\max}=45$.
+For proper evaluation of the proposed method, we compare its performance with the usual $k$-nearest neighbor classifier (NN), a weighted version of $k$-nearest neighbor classifier (Wt.\ NN) and several data balancing algorithms available in the literature.
+For Wt.\ NN, we put weight $1/n_i$ on each observation from Class-$i$ ($i=1,2$) to circumvent the effect of data imbalance.
+Among the data balancing algorithms, we used the ones available in the \texttt{imbalanced-learn} package in \texttt{Python} \citep[][also \url{https://imbalanced-learn.org/stable/}]{imblearn}.
+In particular, among the undersampling methods, we used condensed nearest neighbors \citep[CondensedNN,][]{hart1968}, one-sided selection \citep[OneSidedSelection,][]{hart1968,kubat1997}, edited nearest neighbors \citep[EditedNN,][]{wilson1972}, repeated edited nearest neighbors \citep[RepeatedEditedNN,][]{tomek1976a}, all $k$-NN \citep[AllKNN,][]{tomek1976a}, Tomek's links \citep[TomekLinks,][]{tomek1976b}, neighborhood cleaning rule \citep[NbdCleaning,][]{laurikkala2001}, near miss \citep[NearMiss,][]{mani2003}, Instance Hardness Threshold \citep[IHT,][]{smith2014}, the random undersampler \citep[RandUnd,][]{dittman2014,mishra2017} and cluster centroids \citep[Centroids,][]{lin2017}.
+For oversampling, we used linear smote \citep[Smote,][]{chawla2002}, borderline smote \citep[Bsmote,][]{han2005}, adaptive synthetic sampling \citep[ADASYN,][]{he2008}, SVM smote \citep[Ssmote][]{nguyen2011}, smote based on smooth bootstrap \citep[Bootstrap,][]{menardi2014} and $k$-means smote \citep[Ksmote,][]{last2017}.
+In order to keep the comparison concise, here we only report detailed results for RandUnd, Centroids and IHT among the undersampling methods, and Smote, Bsmote and ADASYN among the oversampling methods, since they are the top three performers in the respective class of methods in our numerical studies (see Figure~\ref{fig:ranks_all} in the Appendix).
+Some of these methods involve some tuning parameters.
+For NN and Wt.\ NN, we used $5$ nearest neighbors throughout our numerical studies.
+For the data balancing algorithms, we used the default values of the tuning parameters.
+For our proposed method, we used $k_{\max}=5$ in all the numerical studies.